Smaug123/WoofWare.Myriad/README.md

 ## Limitations

 Swagger API specs appear to be pretty cowboy in the wild.
-(For example, the Gitea JSON schema isn't a valid JSON schema.)
 I try to cope with invalid schemas I have seen, but I can't guarantee I do so correctly.
-Definitely do perform integration tests and let me know of weird specs you encounter!
+Definitely do perform integration tests and let me know of weird specs you encounter, and bits of the (very extensive) Swagger spec I have omitted!

 ## `RemoveOptions`